flexiblepower/powermatcher-documentation/BidNumbers.md

 --------------------------------------------------

 IMPORTANT: It is still possible that a Device Agent will never receive a priceUpdate in time for his new bidUpdate.
-This happens when the update interval of the Device Agent is much faster than the **Cooldown Period** of (multiple) Concentrator(s), see [[Events & Scheduling|Events & Scheduling]].
+This happens when the update interval of the Device Agent is much faster than the **Cooldown Period** of (multiple) Concentrator(s), see [Events & Scheduling](Events & Scheduling).
 That is why we advice the developer of a Device Agent to adopt a minimum bidUpdate interval which is at least >> 5 * Cooldown period!